Israel targets Iran's security forces, leadership as Iran presses attacks across region

 Five days into a war that US President Donald Trump suggested could last a month or longer, nearly 800 people have been killed in Iran, including some Trump said he had considered as possible future leaders of the country.

-Israel on Wednesday said it was conducting a series of strikes across Tehran targeting Iranian security forces, the day after it hit a building associated with the clerical panel that will pick Iran's next supreme leader in the city of Qom.

-Air sirens sounded in the morning across the island kingdom of Bahrain, home to the US Navy's 5th Fleet, and Qatar's Ministry of Defence said Iran launched two ballistic missiles against it, and one hit Al-Udeid Qatari Base, but didn't cause casualties.
+Air sirens sounded in the morning across the island kingdom of Bahrain, home to the US Navy's 5th Fleet, and Qatar's Ministry of Defence said Iran launched two ballistic missiles against it.
+One hit Al-Udeid Qatari Base, but didn't cause casualties.

-Lebanon was hit in multiple strikes, where Israel said it was retaliating against Hezbollah militants after the Iran-backed group fired on Israel.
-Lebanon's state-run media reported that at least five people were killed in an Israeli strike that hit a residential complex in the city of Baalbeck.
+Lebanon was hit in multiple strikes, and Israel said it was retaliating against Hezbollah militants after the Iran-backed group fired on Israel.
+Lebanon's state-run media said at least five people were killed in an Israeli strike at a residential complex in the city of Baalbeck.
 More than 50 people have been killed in Lebanon and more than 300 wounded, according to the Health Ministry.

-In addition to Hezbollah, Iranian-linked militant groups in Iraq have been launching attacks, with Saraya Awliya al-Dam claiming responsibility for a drone attack on Wednesday on Jordan, where air raid sirens sounded across the country.
-The Shiite militia group, one of several operating in Iraq, claimed responsibility for attacks in the past days on American targets in Baghdad and Irbil.
+Iranian-linked militant groups in Iraq have also been launching attacks, with Saraya Awliya al-Dam claiming responsibility for a drone attack on Jordan on Wednesday.
+The Shiite militia group, one of several operating in Iraq, claimed responsibility for attacks in the past days on American targets in Baghdad and the northern Iraqi city of Irbil.

-Iran has fired regular salvoes of missiles and drones at Israel, though most of the incoming fire has been intercepted.
-Eleven people in Israel have been killed since the conflict began.

-The spiralling nature of the war raised questions about when and how it would end.
+Israeli military spokesman Brig.
+Gen Effie Defrin reported a decline in launches from Iran as the country's military capabilities are degraded.
+In airstrikes overnight, the Israeli military said it hit a missile storage and production plant in Isfahan.

 While the initial US-Israeli strikes killed Iranian Supreme Leader Ayatollah Ali Khamenei and Trump urged Iranians to overthrow their government, senior administration officials have since said regime change was not the goal.